knighthat/Kreate-docs/docs/usr/intro.md

 ## 👋 Greetings

-This page is dedicated to help users nagivate through Kreate.
-If you'd like to contribue, feel free to checkout [/dev](/dev) for details
+This page is dedicated to help users navigate through Kreate.
+If you'd like to contribute, feel free to checkout [/dev](/dev) for details

 ## 🧭 Basic navigation